Updated June 27, 2023

 - Verifying each host consistently identifies a network.

-- Setting Secured Enhanced Linux allows in setting the control access through policies.
+Setting Secured Enhanced Linux allows for setting the control access through policies.
 For example, if there is an issue in Deploying CDH, then SELinux should be set in permissive mode on every host before deploying CDH on a cluster.

 Step 2: Connection of Cloudera Manager to Cloud Storage/ Setup Connectivity of CDH

-- Configuring Repository for Cloudera Manager.
-Cloudera Manager is installed using a package tool such as zypper for SLES, yum for RHEL, and apt-get for Ubuntu.
+Configuring Repository for Cloudera Manager.
+You install Cloudera Manager using a package tool such as zypper for SLES, yum for RHEL, and apt-get for Ubuntu.

 sudo yum install cloudera-manager-daemons cloudera-manager-agent cloudera-manager-server à Oracle Linux, CentOS, RHEL